nervosnetwork/docs.nervos.org/website/docs/essays/faq.md

 It is similar to `nBits` of bitcoin, the original `nBits` implementation inherits properties from a signed data class,if the high bit of the effective number of bits is set, the target threshold will be negative.
 This is useless—the header hash is considered as an unsigned number, so it can never be equal to or lower than a negative target threshold.

-In CKB, the "compact" format is represented a whole number N using an unsigned 32bit number,which is similar to a floating-point format.
+In CKB, the "compact" format is represented a whole number N using an unsigned 32bit number, which is similar to a floating-point format.

 * The most significant 8 bits are the unsigned exponent of base 256.
 * The exponent can be considered as "number of bytes of N".